Inedo/inedo-docs/Content/installation/installing-on-iis/installation-windows-https-support.md

 Link to the win-acme HOWTO once completed
 :::

-If you're not using IIS, but instead used the Integrated Web Server, see our [hosting through IIS instead of the integrated web server](/docs/installation/installing-on-iis/various-iis-switching-to-iis) guide.

 ### Add an HTTPS Binding To Your Website
 To add an HTTPS binding to IIS:
 1. Open Internet Information Services (IIS) Manager